-Quality assurance can be described as an integrated system of activities in the area of quality planning, assessment, and improvement to provide the project with measurable assurance that established standards of quality are met.
+Quality assurance can be described as an integrated system of activities in quality planning, assessment, and improvement to provide the project with measurable assurance that established standards of quality are met.
 Quality control checks, including both field and laboratory, are the specific operational techniques and activities used to fulfill the QA requirements.
-Field QC is accomplished through the use of field QC samples, field measurements checks, field data integrity checks, and field audits.
+Field QC is accomplished using field QC samples, field measurement checks, field data integrity checks, and field audits.
 Laboratory QC is addressed through the analysis of laboratory QC samples, documented internal and external laboratory QC practices, and laboratory audits.
 Quality control samples are discussed in Section 11.1.
 Quality control audits and surveillances are discussed in Section 11.2.
 Controlled procedures for procurement of items and services are discussed in Section 11.3.